xrarch/mintia/README.md

 If it doesn't boot automatically, type this command at the firmware prompt:

 `boot /disks/0/a`

 MINTIA should boot to the `username:` prompt.

+Logging in as `guest` has no password, and the default password for `root` is `mintia`.

+## Testing on x86

+A prebuilt image of the x86 port can be found [here](https://github.com/xrarch/mintia/raw/refs/heads/main/build/mintia-PC-fre.img.zip).
+The source code is in [this repository](https://github.com/monkuous/mintia386).

+Run it with the following command:

+`qemu-system-i386 -M q35 mintia-pc-fre.img`

+MINTIA should boot to the `username:` prompt.